liggiorgio/ogd/Docs/GameDesignDocument.md

 ### 2.2.
 Gameplay Synopsis

 #### Uniqueness
-The game is a match-3 that delivers a 1v1, competitive experience, both in PvP and in PvE.
+*Sunday Knights: Magic & Mayhem* is a Match 3 game with fast-paced action and CCG elements.
+It focuses on the The game is a match-3 that delivers a 1v1, competitive experience, both in PvP and in PvE.
 In addition to converting the classic match-3 gameplay experience into a multiplayer one, it features consumables the player can collect and use to win matches (or campaign levels), as bonuses for themselves or maluses for the enemy.

 #### Functioning & Core Mechanics